enterspeedhq/enterspeed-docs/docs/key-concepts/reprocessing.md

 }
 ```

-Looking at the view we can see that references are not resolved yet, it's still just references to specific view ids.
-First when you request the view from the Delivery API, the Delivery API will make sure to resolve the references and return the content of the referenced views instead the internal references with the view ids as you see above.
+Looking at the view we can see that references are not resolved yet; it's still just references to specific view ids.
+First when you request the view from the Delivery API, the Delivery API will make sure to resolve the references and return the content of the referenced views instead of the internal references with the view ids as you see above.

 #### References by filter needs reprocess
-Now this is all good, it means that if you update one of the referenced views you don't need to reprocess the referencing view.
+Now this is all good.
+It means that if you update one of the referenced views, you don't need to reprocess the referencing view.
 But what happens if you ingest a new `contentBlock` source entity or deletes a source entity that matches the `sku` value from the `product`?
-Then the list of reference is not updated, because even though the data of the references are not stored in the view, the result of which views to reference from the `filter` function is stored in the view.
+Then the list of references is not updated, because even though the data of the references isn't stored in the view, it *does* store the result of which views to reference from the `filter` function.

 Here's an example of the same schema as above, but with references instead of lookup.